How to work with 'unknown futures' to inspire disruptive innovations

 To grasp the unknown, you must venture beyond your comfort zone and embrace possibilities that may seem unconventional or improbable.
 If future possibilities that seem unlikely or far-fetched don’t spark your curiosity or raise what-if questions in your mind, you might not be ready for this exercise (yet).

-Another reason why engaging with the unknown is crucial is because our emotions often convey insights beyond raw data; they uncover insecurities or topics we tend to avoid.
+Engaging with the unknown is crucial for another reason: Our emotions often convey insights beyond raw data; they uncover insecurities or topics we tend to avoid.
 If a wild card change elicits strong emotions, you might just be on the right track to discovering the potential of preposterous futures.

 Another piece of advice we got at the conference was “Make them laugh” by futurist Maya Van Leemput.
 “The more ridiculous event you can find, the better.
 Just make sure you land them well”, she continued.
 By landing, she refers to a concrete end result: For example, you can start with how Jules Verne’s sci-fi story “Robur the Conqueror” eventually led to the development of the modern helicopter.